-To lower the shoulder belt height, push the button and slide the height control down.
+To lower the shoulder belt height, push the button and slide the height adjuster down.
 To raise the height of the shoulder belt, slide the height adjuster up.
-Pull down on the height adjustment assembly to make sure it is locked in place.
+Pull down on the height adjuster to make sure it is locked in place.

-Position the shoulder belt height adjuster so that the belt rests across the middle of your shoulder.
-Failure to adjust the safety belt properly could reduce the effectiveness of the safety belt and increase the risk of injury in a collision.
+Position the shoulder belt height adjusters so that the belt rests across the middle of your shoulder.
+Failure to adjust the safety belt properly could reduce the effectiveness of the seat belt and increase the risk of injury in a collision.